Combined spectroscopy and intensity interferometry to determine the distances of the blue supergiants P Cygni and Rigel: Experimental setup

 The outputs of the CAs are connected to single-photon avalanche photodiodes (APDs).
 The counts detected by the different APDs are time-tagged by a time-to-digital convertor (TDC).
-The time response $\tau_\mathrm{el}$ of this electronic setup is of the order of a few hundreds of picoseconds, mainly limited by the jitter of the photodiodes.
-From the time-tagged photon stream the correlation function between pairs of detectors are computed in real time and saved on a computer.
+The time response $\tau_\mathrm{el}$ of this electronic setup is of the order of a few hundreds of picoseconds, mainly limited by the time resolution of the photodiodes.
+From the time-tagged photon stream the correlation function between pairs of detectors with the same polarization state, thus corresponding to 6 different correlation functions, are computed in real time and saved on a computer.
+Instrumental path length differences in the electronic and fiber cabling between correlated detectors are accounted for in software using values measured in the laboratory.
+Any path length fluctuations in the cabling are negligible compared to our relative tolerance of $\sim 15$\,cm set by the corresponding light travel time during a time equivalent to our temporal resolution.
+Before averaging, each stored correlation function is shifted in time by the fixed instrumental delay, and by the computed geometrical optical path delay that is variable throughout the night, such that the expected signal appears at $\tau = 0$ corresponding to zero optical path delay.

-The setup at the output of the two telescopes has been modified compared to Ref.\,\citep{Rivet:2020}.
-The new setup now allows measuring the correlation function with the two telescopes as the same time as the correlation function at zero baseline using one telescope.
+The setup at the output of the two telescopes has been modified compared to~\citet{Rivet:2020}.
+The new setup now allows measuring the correlation function with the two telescopes at the same time as the correlation function at zero baseline using one telescope.
 The zero baseline calibration done on-sky reduces systematic uncertainties in comparison to previous methods which required laboratory measurements on an artificial unresolved light source.
 To do so, the setup on the first telescope (T$_1$) is slightly different from the one placed on the second telescope (T$_2$).
 On T$_1$, each CA output is first connected to a fibered beamsplitter (FBS) whose outputs illuminate two APDs.
 This allows measuring the temporal intensity correlation function for zero baseline \gtauV\ and \gtauH~\citep{Guerin:2017}, for two orthogonal polarization states.
 This provides a calibration of the zero-baseline visibility in real time.
 The APDs are placed in shielded boxes and are put far apart from each other (typically 2\,m far apart).
-This configuration allows us to avoid spurious correlations that were previously observed~\citep{Rivet:2020} and that needed to be removed with a `white' signal.
+This configuration allows us to avoid spurious correlations, that corresponds to unwanted extra peaks above noise and that were previously observed~\citep{Rivet:2020} and that needed to be removed with a `white' signal.